linl33/bohemia/guide/guide.md

 cd WEB-INF/classes
 sudo mysql -udata -pdata openhds openhds-required-data.sql
 ```
+- If you get any errors, then take the following steps:
+  - On the remote server, open the mysql cli by running `sudo mysql -udata -pdata openhds`
+  - On the local machine, open `WEB-INF/classes/openhds-required-data.sql`
+  - Copy lines from local to remote, running 1 by 1.
+If errors found, debug.

 ### Confirm that everything is working so far

-- To confirm that everything is working at this point, on your local machine, visit `localhost:8999/openhds` in the browswer.
+- To confirm that everything is working at this point, on your local machine, visit `localhost:8999/openhds` in the browser.
 A green log-in screen should appear.
 - If you want, change the language

-## Configuring OpenHDS

-(location level, etc. can't log-in)
+- Log in with credentials "admin" and "test"
+- Click on parameters in the far left and change if required (not yet)

 ## Installing Mirth
 - On your local machine go to https://www.nextgen.com/products-and-services/integration-engine